-treated areas during the restricted-entry interval (REI) of 4 hours.
-PPE required for early entry to treated areas that is and greenhouses, and handlers of agricultural and emergency assistance It also contains specific instructions and exceptions pertaining to the statements apply to uses of this product that are covered by the Worker Protection Standard.
+greenhouses, and handlers of agricultural and emergency assistance.
+It also contains specific instructions and exceptions pertaining to the statements apply to uses of this product that are covered by the Worker Protection Standard.

 Do not enter or allow worker entry into This Standard contains requirements for the protection of agricultural workers on pesticides.
-It contains requirements for training, decontamination, notification, on this label about personal protective equipment (PPE) and restricted-entry Use this product only in accordance with Worker Protection Standard, 40 CFR part 170. interval.
-The requirements in this box only the nurseries, with REQUIREMENTS labeling and forests, farms, its permitted under the Worker Protection Standard and that involves contact with anything that has been treated, such as
+It contains requirements for training, decontamination, notification, on this label about personal protective equipment (PPE) and restricted-entry Jse this product only in accordance with Worker Protection Standard, 40 CFR part 170. interval.
+The requirements in this box only the nurseries, with labeling and forests, farms, treated areas during the restricted-entry interval (REI) of 4 hours.
+PPE required for early entry to treated areas that is permitted under the Worker Protection Standard and that involves contact with anything that has been treated, such as plants, soil, or water is: